Akashtamate/Snacks-masala-mixer-/snack-masala-mixing-machine.md

 We aim to design this machine subject to the need arisen at a restaurant, to help the customers by automating the snack making process.
 Automation as a solution will lead to less labor and more satisfied customers.

 ## How to make a Snack Masala Mixing machine?
-The machine shall be an integration of many i
+The machine shall be an integration of many electronic devices like motors,batteries,sensors,and mechanical components like wheels, rods bearings, etc.,

-## _What is Snack Masala Mixing machine?_